Well, here we go again.

 The “Five Separate and Distinct Wives” as of April, 1893

 - Mary Lavinia HOUSEMAN.
-On 20 February 1867, we have what appears to be the first marriage of John M. RENFRO, in Rock Island County, Illinois.
+On 20 February 1867, we have what appears to have been the first marriage of John M. RENFRO, in Rock Island County, Illinois.

 - Mary A COTTER.
 On 1 June 1873, Manhattan, New York.